jorian/barterdexdocs/docs/source/faq.rst

 What are Zcredits?
 ------------------

-zcredits are credits for being able to do zero confirmation swaps you get zcredits by depositing KMD and locking it for an x amount of weeks so if you deposit 10 KMD you get 10 zcredits, if i'm not mistaken
+Z-credits are credits for being able to do zero confirmation swaps.
+Zero confirmation swaps let you swap within 30 seconds, instead of waiting for the standard coin confirmation times.

+You get Z-credits by depositing KMD and locking it for an X amount of weeks.
+So if you deposit 10 KMD you get 10 zcredits, and trades worth up to 10 KMD are now eligible for Zero Confirmation swaps.
+This is valid for all coins, even if KMD is not involved in a trade.
+BarterDEX will determine the value of the trade equivalent in KMD to check if a Zero Confirmation swap is possible.
+For BarterDEX to be able to determine this, a price must be set for the coin/KMD pair.

 What are UTXOs?
 ---------------